5 Questions with Chef Trevett Hooper, Legume Bistro

 2. What ingredient(s), for example, would most be surprised to learn has gone from bin to menu?

-I mentioned this in the meeting, but I can't stress enough how wonderful chicken schmaltz is.
+I can't stress enough how wonderful chicken schmaltz is.
 After we skim chicken stock of impurities during the first 30 minutes of so, we skim the fat off the top and use it like we would use canola oil to sauté all of our meat and poultry proteins in.
 Replacing purchased canola oil with something that we used to go out in the oil barrel has saved us a lot of money.

 3. How did you go about engaging and inspiring your employees towards your sustainability vision?